thousandbrainsproject/tbp.monty/docs/how-monty-works/faq-monty.md

 # Can't modern deep-learning systems like generative pre-trained transformers (GPTs) and diffusion-models learn "world models"?

 We believe that there is limited evidence that deep-learning systems, including these generative architectures, can learn sufficiently powerful "world models" for true machine intelligence.
-For example, representations of objects in deep-learning systems tend to be highly entangled (ref slot attention; ref Sora failure), rather than the object-centric representations that are core to how humans represent the world even from an extremely young age (ref bio).
-Representations are also often limited in structure, manifesting in the tendancy of deep-learning systems to classify objects based on texture more than shape (ref recent), vulnerability to adversarial examples, hallucinating information, and the idiosynchrasies of generated images (such as inconsistent number of fingers on hands), when compared to the simpler, but much more structured drawings of children.
+For example, representations of objects in deep-learning systems tend to be highly entangled and divorced of concepts such as cause-and-effect (ref slot attention; ref Sora failure), in comparison to the object-centric representations that are core to how humans represent the world even from an extremely young age (ref bio).
+Representations are also often limited in structure, manifesting in the tendancy of deep-learning systems to classify objects based on texture more than shape (ref recent), a vulnerability to adversarial examples (ref), the hallucinations of information (ref), and the idiosynchrasies of generated images (such as inconsistent number of fingers on hands), when compared to the simpler, but much more structured drawings of children.

+*refs in blog post likely useful

 Instead, these systems appear to learn complex input-output mappings, which are capable of some degree of interpolation between observed points, but limited generalization beyond the training data.
-This makes them useful for many tasks, but requires training on enormous amounts of training, and limits their ability to solve benchmarks such as ARC-AGI (ref).
-This dependence on input-output mappings means that even approaches such as searching over the space of possible outputs (e.g. o1-preview), are more akin to searching over a space of learned "type-1" actions (ref type 1 vs type 2 thinking pape), rather than the true "type-2", model-based planning that is a marker of deep intelligence.
+This makes them useful for many tasks, but requires training on enormous amounts of data, and limits their ability to solve benchmarks such as ARC-AGI (ref), or more importantly, make themselves very useful when physically embodied.
+This dependence on input-output mappings means that even approaches such as searching over the space of possible outputs (e.g. the recent o1 models (ref)), are more akin to searching over a space of learned "type-1" actions (ref type 1 vs type 2 thinking pape), rather than the true "type-2", model-based planning that is a marker of intelligence.

-# What about Sutton's bitter lesson?
-Most progress in AI was made just by scaling up existing methods right?

-Evolution also discovered scale, but it's not everything.

-Scaling of number of LMs vs. amount of body to model is clearly important, see e.g. primates and dolphins vs. whales.

-Does this mean scale doesn't matter - no, but matters what scaling.
-Also data shouldn't be key.
-Scaling this has given an illusion of generalisation

 Pass through Grammarly